 - Surgical ICU nurses– These nurses work with patients who don’t have a prognosis immediately after surgery.

-Top ICU nurse jobs on Incredible Health
+Top ICU nursing jobs on Incredible Health

 Step 1: Become a registered nurse